nuxshed/dotfiles/README.md

 my zsh config

 #### `bin/`
-my collection of scripts that all have names shorter than 5 characters
+my collection of scripts with very short names

 #### `other/`
-this shouldn't bother you. they exist simply to save me some time when im sarting from scratch
+this shouldn't bother you. they exist simply to save me some time when im starting from scratch

 im too lazy to list the rest, but you get it